abilvj2/Face-to-Sketch-Cycle-GAN/README.md

 GAN network for converting real face images to artistic sketches

-Certainly!
-Here are the key changes between the two code snippets:

 1. Model Architecture:
    - The first code snippet uses a simple generator model with dense and convolutional layers, while the second code snippet uses a more complex generator model with convolutional and upsampling layers.
    - The second code snippet also includes a discriminator model for adversarial training, while the first code snippet does not.